queenofdowntime/queenofdowntime.github.io/preview/why-is-overlay-slow-now.md

 There is a lot of info in these logs (even though I have edited them for you), so let's break them down.

 Guardian and GrootFS are components of [Garden-Runc](https://github.com/cloudfoundry/garden-runc-release).
 [Guardian](https://github.com/cloudfoundry/guardian) is our container creator.
-It prepares an [OCI compliant](https://www.opencontainers.org/) container spec, and then passes that to [runc](https://github.com/opencontainers/runc), our container runtime, which creates and runs a container based on that spec.
+It prepares an [OCI compliant](https://www.opencontainers.org/) container spec, and then passes that to [runc](https://github.com/opencontainers/runc), an open source container runtime, which creates and runs a container based on that spec.
 Before Guardian calls runc, it asks [GrootFS](https://github.com/cloudfoundry/grootfs)
 (an image plugin) to create a root filesystem for the container.
 GrootFS imports the filesystem layers and uses OverlayFS to combine them and provide read-write mountpoint which acts as the container's rootfs.
 The path to this rootfs is included in the spec which Guardian passes to runc so that runc can [pivot_root](http://man7.org/linux/man-pages/man2/pivot_root.2.html) to the right place.

 (_for more on container root filesystems, see [Container Root Filesystems in Production](/2017/09/08/container-rootfilesystems-in-prod)_)

 A Pea is our name for a sidecar container.
-(Docker groups their sidecars into a Pod, as in a pod of whales.
+(Kubernetes groups its sidecars into a Pod, as in a pod of (docker) whales.
 We are Garden so our sidecars are peas... in a pod.
 Yes, it is hilarious.)
 Sidecar containers are associated with "full" containers and share some of the resources and configuration of their parent, but can be limited in a different way.
 Crucially, in the context of our problem, they have their own root filesystem.
 In the case of the logs above, the sidecar (pea) was created to run a process which checks whether the primary application container has booted successfully.
 When the process detects that the app is up and running, it exits, which triggers the teardown